abonello/riddle-game-app/README.md

 Check that the game can be accessed independently by more than one user at the same time.

+At the end of each riddle I need some form of feedback about outcome and number of points gained.
+Similarly at end of game need to display the amount of points earned for the whole game before moving on to the user page.
+***Perhaps a breakdown of points and answers, but this can be placed in EXTRAS.***

 ## TO DO -- EXTRA
 Timed game